 Cirsoid aneurysms are rare arteriovenous malformations of the scalp and extremities.

 Patients often present with a slow-growing pulsatile mass and may also experience bleeding, tinnitus and/or a headache 3.

 Cirsoid aneurysms develop due to an abnormal arteri...

-The cisterna chyli (CC), also known as the receptaculum chyli, is a normal anatomical structure seen as a saccular area of dilatation in the lymphatic channels that is located in the retrocrural space, usually to the immediate right of the abdominal aorta 4.
+The cisterna chyli (CC), also known as the receptaculum chyli, is a normal anatomical structure in the lymphatic system.
+It is seen as a saccular area of dilatation in the lymphatic channels that are located in the retrocrural space, usually to the immediate right of the abdominal aorta.